semgrep/semgrep-docs/docs/contributing/contributing-rules.md

   </tbody>
 </table>

-These fields help users of Semgrep to identify rules in different categories such as:
+These fields help you to find rules in different categories such as:
 - High confidence security rules for CI pipelines.
 - OWASP Top 10 or CWE Top 25 rulesets.
 - Technology.
-For example, `react` so it is easy to find `p/react` rulesets.
+For example, `react` so it is easy to find Reac rulesets.
 - Audit rules with lower confidence are intended for code auditors.

 Examples of rules with a full list of required metadata: